harlecin/cpp/memory management/oop-cpp.md

 ```
 class Date {
     public:
-        // We used an initalizer list, but be careful this by-passes potential setters!
+        // We used an initalizer list for year and set day and month afterwards:
         Date(int d, int m, int y): year(y) {
             day = d;
             month = m;